simioyin222/SIMI-PORTFOLIO1/README.md

 # SIMI-PORTFOLIO1
-A simple html and css webpage to describe a student at Epicodus
+A simple HTML and CSS webpage to describe a student at Epicodus.

 # Authors
 Similoluwa Oyinkolade